macoirc/dont-call-me-shirley/README.md

 ## Introduction

-This AWS Lambda function scrapes song data from SiriusXM channels and queues them to a private Spotify queue.
-It uses the Spotify API to manage the queue and the SiriusXM API to fetch the currently playing songs.
+This AWS Lambda function scrapes song data from SiriusXM channels and plays hem in a browser.
+It uses the Spotify Web Player SDK to manage the player and the SiriusXM API to fetch the currently playing songs.
 For a small group of users this will all run within the AWS free tier.

 ## Features

 - Scrapes song data from SiriusXM channels.
-- Queues songs to a Spotify queue.
+- Plays songs in a Spotify web player.
 - Handles token refresh for Spotify API.
 - Uses AWS DynamoDB to store state information.
+- AWS API Gateway makes calling the lambdas easier
+- HTML/JS can be placed anywhere static web sites are supported

 ## Setup